University Honors Program Spring 2015 Courses

 HONORS SEMINARS AND ELECTIVES

-**2 credit hour seminar – Requires sophomore standing -(class in Honors Cottage)
+*3 credit hour seminar – Requires sophomore standing -(class in Honors Cottage)

-*2 credit hour seminar – For First-Year Presidential Scholars ONLY -(class in Honors Cottage)
+*3 credit hour seminar – Requires sophomore standing-(class in Honors Cottage)

 The Honors Thesis is the final step towards earning a University Honors designation from the University of Northern Iowa.
 The thesis gives Honors students the opportunity to explore a scholarly area of interest with the guidance of a faculty member.
 It is intended to serve as the culmination of the Honors experience.